mishankov/plantuml-watch-server/README.md

 - `-input [path]`
   Specifies the directory to watch for PlantUML file changes.
 Default: `input`.
 - `-output [path]`
   Specifies the target directory for generated outputs.
-Default: /output`.
+Default: `output`.
 - `-port [number]`
   Specifies the port number for the HTTP server.
 Default: `8080`.
 - `-h`